MGNute/stamps_2024_assembly_tutorial/binning_validation.md

 OK, Now we can run CheckM2.
 (Note that for the steps below where we run MetaBAT2, we will name equivalent folders with `metabat2` instead of just `metabat`.)
 This command will run CheckM2, which should take a minute or less (roughly):

 ```
-conda activate checkm2	# only if you had to make a separate environment above
+# NOTE: if you had to make a separate environment for MetaBAT2, run the following command (without the # character):
+#conda activate checkm2
 checkm2 predict --threads 16 --input $metabat_output -x fa --output-directory metabat_checkm2_output/
 ```